Aegina island

 Share this post:

-If you are interested in visiting several Greek islands near Athens, then book your sailing boat and get ready to explore the Saronic Gulf!
-The Saronic Gulf is great for sailing and ideal for beginner sailors as it is almost fully protected from the strong winds.
+If you are interested in visiting several islands near Athens, then book your sailing boat and get ready to explore the Saronic Gulf!
+The Saronic Gulf is great for sailing and ideal for beginner sailors as it is almost fully protected from strong winds.
 It consists of some small but very beautiful islands with amazing beaches and sceneries!

 If you are not a sailing person, you can always make your own island-hopping program by ferry.